UNiXMIT/UNiXSF/README.md

     This can be changed in Settings -> Apps -> Default apps -> Choose default applications by protocol
 - Added QuickLink buttons for the MF Translation Request page and MF Documentation page.
     ![2](buttons.png)
+   If you have a case open, the product will be checked and the appropriate docs page opened (only some products are supported).
+   If no cases are opened the general docs page will be opened.

 ## Install
 Before installing, close any instances of Salesforce you have open.